mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 how proportional and harmonious objects and the living things in the natural world tend to be.
-By now, many of you have probably noticed the seemingly perfect and equal shapes of snowflakes, or the equal shape and size of petals on a flower, but also the intricately shaped parts on a pine cone and a cauliflower, or the proportional lines on a leaf.
+By now, many of you have probably noticed the seemingly perfect and equal shapes of snowflakes, or the equal shape and size of flower petals, but also the intricately shaped parts on a pine cone and a cauliflower, or the proportional lines on a leaf.
 Also, have you ever paid attention to all of the details and different patterns/motifs on a bird?
 Take eagles, doves, or blue jays, for